What is Serpent Mound?

 Who built Serpent Mound?

-Early excavations of portions of the Serpent Mound revealed no artifacts to help identify which Native American culture constructed this immense earthwork.
-It is possible that several different cultures used the site in succession over time, regardless of the identity of the original builders.
+Early excavations of portions of the Serpent Mound revealed no artifacts to help identify which ancient indigenous culture constructed this immense earthwork.
+Several different cultures were present at the site in succession over time, regardless of the identity of the original builders.
 Three conical burial mounds are associated with the site.
 Two of them belong to the Adena Culture (800 BC-100 AD), and one to the Fort Ancient Culture (1000-1650 AD).
 A nearby village site evidences occupation by both the Adena and the later Fort Ancient Cultures.

 What is purpose of the Serpent Mound?